Purpose of this notice

 When you provide us with information about yourself in relation to one of our functions, such as when you request a licence, we use the personal information in the exercise of the relevant function and any functions associated with them on which that information may have a bearing.

-Please note that our duties and functions may require information to be passed to other parties, such as licensees (although we will only identify you to a licensee with your consent), or law enforcement bodies
+Please note that our legal duties and functions may require information to be passed to other parties, such as or law enforcement bodies.

 Collection of personal information from sources other than the individual